Quality Filtering: Removing Sycophantic Responses

 > Note: Hyperparam analyzes each conversation and creates a

-Click the column header to sort table based on ascending or descending sycophancy
+sycophancy_scorecolumn header to sort the table ascending or descending by sycophancy - Create a SQL view

 Expected Results